BraveNewWord/msa-phase-2/README.md

 Frontend Module is in `frontend-module` folder

-Backend Module is in `backend-module` folder
+Data science Module is in `data-science-module` folder